knope-dev/knope/docs/src/content/docs/recipes/1-preview-releases-with-pull-requests.md

 3. Install Knope
 4. Run [the `release` workflow described earlier](#release-workflow).
 This requires a [personal access token] with permission to **write** the **contents** of the repo.

-Finally, Knope's workflow publishes to crates.io—meaning the whole workflow looks like this:
+Finally, our example workflow publishes to crates.io—meaning the whole workflow looks like this:

 ```yaml
 name: Release